Election 2022: Texas primary tests GOP's rightward shift

 AUSTIN, Texas (AP) — Voters in Texas will usher in the midterm campaign season with primaries that will test just how far to the right the Republican Party will shift in a state where many in the GOP have already tightened their embrace of former President Donald Trump.

 Democrats face challenges of their own after nearly three decades of statewide losses.
 Former U.S. Rep. Beto O’Rourke has little competition for the party’s nomination for governor, but he faces uphill odds going into the fall.
 Nine-term U.S. Rep. Henry Cuellar, meanwhile, is hoping to avoid becoming the first Democratic member of Congress to lose a primary this year.
-He’s facing a much-watched challenge from progressive rival Jessica Cisneros and contending with the fallout of a recent FBI raid on his home.
+He’s being challenged by progressive rival Jessica Cisneros and contending with the fallout of a recent FBI raid on his home.
 Cuellar has denied any wrongdoing.

 Still, in America’s largest Republican state, much of the focus will be on the GOP’s rightward lurch.
 The evolution is especially pronounced in Texas, where rapid growth — driven by more than 4 million new residents — has shifted once solidly red suburbs away from Republicans.
-But the GOP has countered that with redrawn maps that left fewer competitive congressional districts along with dramatic new restrictions to voting.
+But the GOP has countered that with redrawn maps that left fewer competitive congressional districts along with dramatic new voting restrictions.

 Already, thousands of mail-in ballot applications — and actual ballots — have been rejected under the state’s new requirements.
 Most of those were due to voters not including newly mandated identification, worrying local elections officials that many won’t correct problems to have their vote count.